 These are our top picks of alleged Tito anecdotes that are circulating to this day.

-In 1944, Tito visited Vršac and some surrounding villages, and he was interested in how people live, how they agree with their neighbors.
+In 1944, Tito visited Vršac and some surrounding villages, as he was interested in how people live, how they get along with their neighbors.

 “Well, we agree… Only, comrade Tito, they are stealing our horses!”

 “Well, then good,” Tito smiled,” it means, there is a mutual understanding.”

 In the subway on Terazije, there was a previously unseen chicken-roasting machine installed, which worked automatically when dinar (local currency) was inserted in.

 It was opened by Tito and the organizers of the ceremony wanted for President of the Republic to try it out first.